 b) Part Time Master of Science (MSc)

-In selected situations, it is possible for professional students, working in settings that are amenable to joint research/employment activity, to be admitted to a part-time MSc program.
-Requirements for this program are identical with those of the regular MSc program except that there is no period of required full-time residence.
+In selected situations, it is possible for registered health care professionals in the Province of Ontario (e.g RD, MD, RN, employed full time) working in settings that are amenable to joint research/employment activity, to be admitted to a part-time MSc program.
+Application materials and academic equirements for this program are identical with those of the regular MSc program, with the following exceptions: